 P.S.
 We often will do more than one call to understand you better.
 You may end up talking to our hiring team, the team you’ll be working with, or even our co-founders.

 Visit our office

-It’s important to us that our team loves every new hire, and that every new hire loves our team.
-That’s why we invite candidates who stay in Delhi to spend a day or two with us.
+It’s important to us that our team loves every new hire and every new hire loves our team.
+That’s why, in some cases, we invite candidates who stay in Delhi to spend a day or two with us.
 It’s a great way to meet all of the team members, talk in depth with our co-founders, and learn more about our work.

 We also try to ensure that everyone who comes to our office with us gets a real taste of what it’s like to be at Atlan.
 This includes you solving a challenge, a real-life problem statement being faced by the team, which should help you better understand the types of problems we solve every day.

 If your application went well… woohoo, you’ll get a mail accepting you into our internship program!